About GRACE

 Accomplishments at GRACE

-- Leadership with CatholicLink, an innovative partnership to advance Catholic education in the greater Green Bay area
+• Leadership with CatholicLink, an innovative partnership to advance Catholic education in the greater Green Bay area and beyond

-- Led growth of GRACE school system with opening of St. John Paul II Classical School in August 2015 and Chesterton Academy of St. John Paul II Classical School in August 2021
+• Led GRACE System opening of St. John Paul II Classical School in August 2015 and Chesterton Academy of St. John Paul II Classical School in August 2021

 GRACE Leadership Team